-Stacey Kalovidouris is the Executive Director of Rice University’s Institute of Biosciences and Bioengineering (IBB).
-In this role, she facilitates cross-disciplinary research and education, fosters ties with the Texas Medical Center, creates partnerships with industry, and promotes the translation of research.
+Stacey Kalovidouris is Senior Director of Strategic Partnerships of the Baylor College of Medicine's Center for Drug Discovery and brings 22 years of experience working at the forefront of early stage scientific advances and discoveries.
+Previously she was the Executive Director of Rice University's Institute of Biosciences and Bioengineering.
+In that role, she facilitated cross-disciplinary research and education, fosters ties with the Texas Medical Center, creates partnerships with industry, and promotes the translation of research.

 Education, Personal, and Fellowship